-Did you know that all of Queensland’s apple crop comes from the one million apple trees grown around Stanthorpe?
+Did you know that all of Queensland’s apple crop is grown around Stanthorpe?
+One million apple trees!

-Throw in nectarines, cherries and other stone fruits and you’ve found Queensland’s most stunning location for viewing avenues upon avenues of blossoms this spring!
+That makes Stanthorpe Queensland’s most stunning location for viewing orchards of apple blossoms this spring!

 Other orchard blossoms, such as plum, peach and nectarines can be seen in the Granite Belt earlier in spring (often appearing as early as late August and first week of September).